code-sidan/tutedude-assignment_4/README.md

-Assignment 4 – Task 1
+# Python File Handling - Assignment 4
-Module 5: Files, Exceptions, and Errors in Python
+This repository contains solutions for Module 5: Files, Exceptions, and Errors in Python.
+It includes two tasks:
+1. Read a file and handle errors
+2. Write and append data to a file

-✅ Task 1: Read a File and Handle Errors
+Task 1: Read a File and Handle Errors

-Problem Statement:
+Problem Statement
-    Write a Python program that:
-      1.Opens and reads a text file named sample.txt.
+- Open and read a text file named `sample.txt`.
-      2.Prints its content line by line.
+- Print its content line by line.
-      3.Handles errors gracefully if the file does not exist.
+- Handle errors gracefully if the file does not exist.

-    How the Program Works
-      The program first creates a file called sample.txt and writes some sample text into it.
+Features
+- Uses `try-except` for error handling.
-      Then, it reopens the file in read mode and prints the content line by line.
+- Displays content line by line.
-      If the file does not exist, it shows an error message instead of crashing.
-    Features Implemented
-      -File Writing: Adds some sample text into sample.txt.
-      -File Reading: Reads the file line by line using a loop.
-      -Error Handling: Uses try-except to handle FileNotFoundError.
+- Shows a proper error message if the file is missing.

-Expected Output
+Example Output
 If the file exists:
-          Reading the file
-            line1: this is a sample text file
-            line2: it contains multiple lines
+    line 1: This is a sample text file line 2: It contains multiple lines

 If the file does not exist:
     Error: The file 'sample.txt' was not found.

-Python File Handling - Task 2

-📌 Features
-  - Takes user input and writes it to a file.
-  - Appends more data without overwriting the previous content.
-  - Displays the final file content after all operations.
-  - Uses proper file handling methods (`with open()`).
-  - Ensures data is preserved even after multiple operations.

-📜 How It Works
-  1. Prompts the user to **enter some text** to write to `output.txt`.
-  2. Saves the text in **write mode (`w`)**.
-  3. Prompts the user for **additional text** and appends it in **append mode (`a`)**.
-  4. Reads and prints the **final content of the file**.

 ---
+Task 2: Write and Append Data to a Fill

+Problem Statement
+- Take user input and **write it to `output.txt`.
+- Append additional data to the same file.
+- Read and display the **final content** of the file.

+ Features
+- First input is written using write mode (`w`).
+- Additional text is appended using append mode (`a`).
+- Displays the complete file content after all operations.

-## ✅ Example Output
+Example Output

 Enter the text to write in the file: hello
 Data successfully written to output.txt